julianaramburu2022/julianaramburu2022.github.io/content/authors/admin/_index.md

 I am an Economist at Amazon.
 I obtained my Ph.D. in Economics from Yale University in May 2022.

-This website is not updated frequently.
+I do not update this website any more.
 For updated information on my career, CV, or publications, please visit my LinkedIn or contact me directly through email.

-In my academic work, I study the effects of labor market policies on workers from underrepresented groups.
-In one of my projects, I analyze how the most widespread employer-based affirmative action regulation in the U.S. impacts the employment prospects and earnings of minority workers.
-In another project, I partner with The World Bank to implement a randomized control trial to study the effectiveness of coding bootcamps for women.

-Before joining Yale, I worked for three years as an impact evaluation consultant in the Rural Development unit at the Inter-American Development Bank (IADB).